Lise345/BOLTCAR/README.md

 BOLTCAR is a high-throughput Python-based pipeline to automatically identify, refine, and analyze transition states (TS) and reaction pathways based on Gaussian output files.
 It extends the FASTCAR approach by integrating conformer pruning (CREST + RMSD), intrinsic reaction coordinate (IRC) validation, stationary point analysis, and Boltzmann-weighted kinetic modeling.

+This code is available via: DOI: 10.5281/zenodo.15647658.
+It was created by Freija De Vleeschouwer, Killian Delvalle and Lise Vermeersch and must be cited upon use.

 ---

 ## 🛠 Installation and Setup